Voilett-Roze/asus/Installing-and-running-openSSH-on-Merlin.md

 #### Profit

-More info on "scripts/init-start" here - https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts
+More info on "Custom config files" here - https://github.com/RMerl/asuswrt-merlin.ng/wiki/Custom-config-files

 If everything worked out, the router can be rebooted, openssh will be listening on your preferred port, and dropbear will be listening on a different port, just in case you need it.